 - It can provide you with the opportunity for a fresh start

-- You will only be in the bankruptcy state for a year, in most situations
+- In most situations, you will only be in the state of bankruptcy for a year before being discharged

 Drawbacks of personal bankruptcy

-- Your assets are at risk, particularly any high value assets you have like your house
+- Your assets are at risk, particularly any high-value assets such as a property or an expensive car

 - It stays on your credit file for six years, affecting your ability to borrow money in future